An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Introduction

-This work is motivated by several recent advances.
-The deep BSDE method \citep{hanSolvingHighdimensionalPartial2018} solves nonlinear BSDEs by treating the backward process's initial value \(Y_0\) and the control process \(Z\) as decision variables, minimizing the terminal error.
-The martingale method \citep{jiaPolicyEvaluationTemporaldifference2022} solves linear BSDEs by treating the backward process \(Y\) as the decision variable, minimizing an integral-form objective function.
+This work is closely related to several optimization-based BSDE methods.
+The deep BSDE method \cite{hanSolvingHighdimensionalPartial2018} solves nonlinear BSDEs by treating the initial value \(Y_0\) of the backward process and the control process \(Z\) as decision variables, minimizing the terminal error.
+The martingale method \cite{jiaPolicyEvaluationTemporaldifference2022} solves linear BSDEs by treating the backward process \(Y\) as the decision variable, minimizing an integral-form objective function.
 A notable property of the objective function of martingale method is that it strictly equals the mean squared error between the trial solution \(Y\) and the true solution \(Y^*\).
-Motivated by this property, \citet{wangDeepBSDEMLLearning2022} proposes a deep BSDE variant by dropping \(Y_0\) and only optimizing the backward process \(Z\).
-Their objective function is also proven equal to the mean squared error between the trial solution \(Z\) and the true solution \(Z^*\). \citet{anderssonConvergenceRobustDeep2023} further develop this idea to coupled FBSDEs arising in stochastic optimal control problems.
+Motivated by this property, \cite{wangDeepBSDEMLLearning2022} proposes a deep BSDE variant by dropping \(Y_0\) and only optimizing the backward process \(Z\).
+Their objective function is also proven equal to the mean squared error between the trial solution \(Z\) and the true solution \(Z^*\). \cite{anderssonConvergenceRobustDeep2023} further develop this idea to coupled FBSDEs arising in stochastic optimal control problems.
+These works show that FBSDEs can be solved effectively through optimization, but they are introduced through problem-specific parameterizations and losses.

 This work aims to develop a unified optimization-based framework for solving FBSDEs without explicit time discretization.
-By treating both the backward process \(Y\) and the control process \(Z\) as decision variables, we can obtain the \emph{true solution} \((Y^*,Z^*)\) by minimizing an integral-form objective function over \emph{trial solutions} \((Y,Z)\).
-This objective function, the BML value, is proven to equal the error between \((Y,Z)\) and \(\Phi(Y,Z)\), where \(\Phi\) denotes the Picard operator for FBSDEs.
-The BML (\emph{Backward Measurability Loss}) concept originates from \citet{wangProbabilisticFrameworkHowards2023}, initially defined for linear BSDEs in policy evaluation.
+By treating both the backward process \(Y\) and the control process \(Z\) as decision variables, while letting the forward process $X$ be induced by the forward SDE, we can obtain the \emph{true solution} \((Y^*,Z^*)\) by minimizing an integral-form objective function over \emph{trial solutions} \((Y,Z)\).
+This objective function, called \emph{backward measurability loss} (BML), is proven to equal the error between \((Y,Z)\) and \(\Phi(Y,Z)\), where \(\Phi\) denotes the Picard operator for FBSDEs.
+The BML concept originates from \cite{wangProbabilisticFrameworkHowards2023}, initially defined for linear BSDEs in policy evaluation.
 Our framework thus unifies the deep BSDE and the martingale method, extends them to a general form of coupled FBSDEs, and recovers them under specific trial solution designs.
 Certain deep BSDE method variants are likewise encompassed.